 While applying for Accommodation at Queen’s, I applied for Queen’s houses, as that suited my budget.
-I ended up getting a place at 8 College Gardens which is in a great location; just behind the Student Guidance Centre and a few minutes away from the Lanyon Building and the Student Union.
+I ended up getting a place at 8 College Gardens which is in a great location; near the Student Centre and a few minutes away from the Lanyon Building and the Student Union.
 Most of my classes are held at Riddell Hall which is just a 10-minute walk away!

 A community atmosphere